French presidential rivals in last ditch TV debate

 "Sarkozy is very combative, very pugnacious.
 He can be quite hard with his interlocutors and Hollande has to avoid being seen to be browbeaten," said Christopher Bickerton, an associate professor of international relations at the Sciences Po university.

-Twenty TV cameras will scrutinize the two rivals from every angle as they sit 2.5 meters (8 feet) apart across a table.
+Twenty TV cameras will scrutinise the two rivals from every angle as they sit 2.5 metres (8 feet) apart across a table.

 The two sides have agreed on logistical details down to the temperature of the TV studio - between 19 and 20 degrees Celsius (66-68 Fahrenheit) and chairs that can be adjusted for height.
 The debate starts at 9 p.m.
 (1900 GMT) and, monitored by a large wall clock, must not run over 2 hours and 30 minutes.